Multi-factor authentication (MFA)

 Administrators can require MFA for all organisation members.
 When MFA is required:

-- Existing users see a mandatory setup screen on their next login
+• Existing users see a mandatory setup screen at their next login

 Look for the MFA Required badge on the Security settings page.